openbibleinfo/Bible-Reference-Formatter/README.md

 osisFormatter.format("1John,2John,3John.1.5") // "1 and 2 John, 3 John 5"
 ```

-This special formatting only occurs when the OSIS specifies no chapters or verse.
+This special formatting only occurs when the OSIS specifies no chapters or verses.
 In the second example, the specificity of `3John.1.5` prevents it from triggering the special formatting.

 These special ranges and sequences always use the first item in the array for each key.